Private Brokerage versus Professional Employer Organization (PEO)

 Brokers Educate

-Most brokers will host in person enrollment meetings to better educate your employees.
+Most insurance brokers will host in person enrollment meetings to better educate your employees.
 Lack of employee education on healthcare options can lead to a lower utilization of benefits.
 And after you’ve spent your money to make these benefits available, you want to make sure your employees are using them.

-Brokers save you money on premiums by teaching your employees to visit quick care facilities instead of going to the ER and to take advantage of the benefits that are built into their health plans like annual physical exams and mental health service.
+Insurance brokers save you money on premiums by teaching your employees to visit quick care facilities instead of going to the ER and to take advantage of the benefits that are built into their health plans like annual physical exams and mental health service.
 Don’t assume they know!

 Your employees may be better off physically and financially with their group benefit versus shopping in the individual market.
 By educating them, you’re increasing their appreciation too.